 Grey Plover: It’s a long way from Siberia to Northern Ireland, so perhaps it is not surprising that not many Grey Plover make it this far west!
 A recent colour-ringing programme has been set up in northwest England to see how much movement there is of Grey Plover around the Irish Sea.
 There’s a recent WaderTales blog about the global migration patterns of Grey Plover.

 Knot: The best place to see Knot is in Strangford Lough, where numbers peak at over 4000 in some winters.
 The only two foreign-ringed birds were shot wearing Icelandic rings in 1957 and 1975 (when shooting them was legal).
 Northern Ireland’s wintering Knot largely breed in Greenland or Canada and migrate via Iceland.
 This blog provides the latest information on numbers of waders wintering throughout the island of Ireland.
 Knot is one of the biggest recent losers.

 Sanderling: The Sanderling that are seen around the coast in winter months, in small numbers, will almost certainly breed in Greenland.
 Numbers are higher in spring, when birds from further south stop off on their way to Iceland and then Greenland.
 Fascinating new research compares the costs and benefits of travelling different distances in the autumn.
 Some young birds travel only as far as Northern Ireland, while others migrate to south Africa.
 Travel advice for Sanderling reveals the best options.

-Dunlin: Perhaps one or two of the 2019 surveyors, looking for Lapwing, Redshank, Snipe and Curlew, may have spotted a displaying adult schinzii Dunlin?
-Large numbers of birds of the schinzii (green arrows) and arctica (yellow) race pass through in spring and autumn, on their way to Iceland and Greenland, but the wintering birds are of the alpina race (orange).
+Dunlin: Most breeding schinzii Dunlin have been lost from the island of Ireland, with the population now thought to be as low as 50 pairs.
+Large numbers of birds of the schinzii (green arrows) and smaller numbers of arctica (yellow) race pass through in spring and autumn, on their way to Iceland and Greenland, but the wintering birds are of the alpina race (orange).

 Woodcock: The black triangles in the map opposite show the parts of Northern Ireland that have lost breeding Woodcock in the last 50 years.
 Data are from Bird Atlas 2007-11 (BTO, BirdWatch Ireland & SOC).
 In late autumn, birds fly in from counties such as Germany, Norway and Russia.
 See this blog.